-The Croatian Competition Agency (CCA) was established by the Decision of the Croatian Parliament of 20 September 1995 and became operative in early 1997.
+The Agency for the Protection of Market Competition was established by the Decision of the Croatian Parliament on September 20, 1995, and it started working in early 1997.

 Furthermore, since 17 December 2017, when the Act on the prohibition of unfair trading practices in the business-to-business food supply chain OG 117/17 (UTPs Act) entered into force and established the rules and effective redress mechanisms to eliminate UTPs being imposed in the food supply chain, the CCA has been empowered for its implementation and for imposing sanctions in the area concerned.
 The full application of the UTPs Act started on 1 April 2018.
 Additional information about the unfair trading practices, the legal framework in force, the investigative powers and administrative procedure and FAQs about the area concerned can be found here.